The generalised scaling function: a systematic study: Systematorics

 which, together with the initial condition (\ref{inicond}), allows to express all the $c^{(m)}$ recursively, in terms of $\sigma ^{(n');(s)}$, with $n'\leq m-1$.
-Therefore, we conclude that the forcing term $A_r^{(n)}(g)$ (\ref {forterm}) and the solution $S_r^{(n)}(g)$ (\ref {forterm22}) actually depend only on $\sigma ^{(n');(s)}$, with $n'\leq n-3$, i.e. on the solutions of previous systems.
-Consequently, at least in principle, the solution for the $S_r^{(n)}$ may be written in a recursive form.
+Therefore, we conclude that the forcing term $A_r^{(n)}(g)$ (\ref {forterm}) and the solution $S_r^{(n)}(g)$ (\ref {forterm22}) actually depend only on $\sigma ^{(n');(s)}$, with $n'\leq n-3$, {\it i.e.} on the solutions of previous systems.
+Consequently, at least in principle, the solution for the $S_r^{(n)}(g)$ may be found by recursive methods.

-To summarize, the principal result of this section is formula (\ref {forterm22}): the evaluation of the $n$-th generalised scaling function $f_n(g)={\sqrt {2}}g S^{(n)}_{1}(g)$, for $n\geq 2$, is eventually reduced to the knowledge of $\tilde S^{(k)}_{1}(g)$ and of the densities and their derivatives in zero, $\sigma ^{(n');(s)}$ (\ref {FTderiv}), with $n'\leq n-3$.
+To summarise, the principal result of this section is formula (\ref {forterm22}): the evaluation of the $n$-th generalised scaling function $f_n(g)={\sqrt {2}}g S^{(n)}_{1}(g)$, for $n\geq 2$, is eventually reduced to the knowledge of $\tilde S^{(k)}_{1}(g)$ and of the densities and their derivatives in zero, $\sigma ^{(n');(s)}$ (\ref {FTderiv}), with $n'\leq n-3$.
 In next subsection, we will show that $\tilde{S}^{(k)}_1(g) $ (and $f_1(g)={\sqrt {2}}g S^{(1)}_{1}(g)$) can be given an integral representation in terms of the solution of the BES equation.
-However, this connection to the BES equation (true, for obvious reasons, also for $\sigma ^{(0);(s)}$) is not true for the densities and their derivatives at zero $\sigma ^{(n');(s)}$, $n'\geq 1$: in order to find them, one needs more additional information, i.e. the full solution $S^{(1)}_{r}(g)$, $\tilde S^{(k)}_{r}(g)$, for all $r$, to the systems (\ref {Seq2}), (\ref {redSeqn2}).
-However, we again stress that, due to iterative structure of (\ref {forterm22}), an explicit solution for the $S_r^{(n)}(g)$ is can be found by recursive methods.
-This will be explicitly shown in the strong coupling limit (Section 5).
+However, this connection to the BES equation (true, for obvious reasons, also for $\sigma ^{(0);(s)}$) is not true for the densities and their derivatives at zero $\sigma ^{(n');(s)}$, $n'\geq 1$: in order to find them, one needs more additional information, {\it i.e.} the full solution $S^{(1)}_{r}(g)$, $\tilde S^{(k)}_{r}(g)$, for all $r$, to the systems (\ref {Seq2}), (\ref {redSeqn2}).
+However, we again stress that, due to iterative structure of (\ref {forterm22}), an explicit solution for the $S_r^{(n)}(g)$ can be found by recursive methods.
+This will be explicitly shown in the strong coupling limit (section 5).